Service Level Agreements

+Service Level Agreements (SLAs) essentially represent our promise to deal with your IT issues and requests within a given time frame.
 They show that we have an efficient and mature process for providing IT support and that you can have confidence in us.

+Our SLAs depend on the agreed hours cover and the priority of your issue or request.
 We can provide bespoke SLAs to suit your needs – extended hours of cover (24x7x365, weekends, public holidays), different speeds of response, priority, or cover for different types of equipment.
-Just ask!

 How we work out priorities

-We let you know the priority we have assigned, but are happy to take extenuating circumstances into account, if you think we’ve got it wrong.
+Our SLA timers also depend on the priority of your issue or request.
+We let you know the priority we have assigned, but are happy to take circumstances into account, if you think we’ve got it wrong.

 Priority is based on two factors: urgency and impact.

-Roughly, this is how many people are affected by the incident, e.g.
+Urgency: how many people are affected by the incident, e.g.

 • LOW – one person or small group of people affected